 If the garment is a pullover style, turn it inside out and lay it flat on a table, so the armpit area is exposed.
 If the garment opens at the front like a jacket, open it up so you can access the underarm area.
 Place each shield in the armpit of the garment, with the seam facing up.
 If you were to put the shirt on, the fold of the seam should touch your armpit.
 Lay the shorter half of the shield in the sleeve.
 Lay the longer half in the bodice.

 Pin each half onto the shirt with a safety pin.
 The smaller the pin, the more discreet it will be.
 We also recommend matching the color of the safety pin to the color of your garment.

 Once each shield is secured, throw on your shirt and go out into the world without worrying about pit stains!

-Making your dress shields is time-consuming.
-So, if you’re looking for a no-hassle sweat solution, try a sweat proof undershirt like the Thompson Tee.
+Making your dress shields can be time-consuming and isn't for everyone.
+So if you’re looking for a no-hassle sweat solution, check out the Thompson Tee.

-Thompson Tee is an undershirt with built-in dress shields — except more high-tech.
-Made with patented Hydro-Shield technology, the Thompson Tee absorbs underarm sweat and releases it as a vapor. ( See how it works here.)
-Each shirt is made of soft cotton or rayon from bamboo.
-It comes in many colors, styles and necklines — you’ll stay sweat-mark free no matter what you wear.
+The Thompson Tee is an undershirt with built-in, high-tech dress shields.
+Made with patented Hydro-Shield technology, the Thompson Tee absorbs underarm sweat and releases it as a vapor.
+(See how it works here.)

-The best part?
-It’s 100% guaranteed to prevent unsightly pit stains (wet marks and yellow rings) or your money back.
-Although the Thompson Tee costs more than DIY dress shields, it’s a high-quality product and will save you time — no cutting, sewing or pinning.
+The result?
+100% protection against unsightly pit stains (wet marks and yellow rings) or your money back.
+Although the Thompson Tee costs more than DIY dress shields, it’s a high-quality product that will save you time and effort — no cutting, sewing or pinning.